-Carrie Wild is an award-winning professional fine artist and illustrator who creates unique ink-and-watercolor paintings of birds, bunnies, butterflies, and other creatures.
-Carrie's paintings begin with a pencil drawing on watercolor paper, which is then embellished with waterproof ink using a stippling technique to create outlines and textures from numerous individually placed dots.
-Watercolor washes are then layered to add depth and define details.
+Carrie Wild is an award-winning fine artist and illustrator who creates unique ink-and-watercolor paintings of birds, bunnies, butterflies, and other creatures.
+Carrie's paintings begin with a pencil drawing on watercolor paper.
+Then she uses a stippling technique to create outlines and textures from individually-placed dots of waterproof ink.
+Lastly, she uses watercolors to add depth and define details in the painting.
 Carrie enjoys studying literature, history, and design.
 As a result, elements from various artistic movements, as well as other cultures, sometimes appear in her work.

 Photo Credit: Mike Loudermilk

 Carrie Wild grew up in the Flint Hills area of eastern Kansas, where the rolling hills contain the country's largest expanse of original tallgrass prairie.
 A love of the outdoors inspires much of her artwork – paintings in which she depicts nature in both realistic and imaginary ways.
 Some of her favorite subjects are insects and small animals, creatures whose details are often overlooked but are full of beauty and character.
 She believes that natural surroundings are key to our well-being and hopes to inspire appreciation of them through her subjects.